molecode/taskcards-monitor/README.md

 - `check BOARD_ID` - Check a board for changes and save state
 - `show BOARD_ID` - Show the current saved state
+- `list` - List all boards that have been checked
 - `inspect BOARD_ID` - Explore a board with detailed output (debugging, does NOT save state)

 ### Options